lambdarw/METER/README.md

 ### Dataset
-We compared our method with benchmarks on the MHaluBench dataset,  you can download it from https://huggingface.co/datasets/openkg/MHaluBench.
+We compared our method with benchmarks on the [MHaluBench][https://huggingface.co/datasets/openkg/MHaluBench] dataset.

 ## Quick Start